hsigeman/findZX/README.md

 └── variant_calling
 ```

+All output plots are multi-page PDF files, where the last page also contain a figure legend and paths to tables used to generate each plot.

-It is also possible to render an interactive HTML report using this command:
+To render an interactive HTML report for all output plots (with longer descriptions of each plot), use this command:

     snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report.html
+    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report_synteny.html

-Open the file "report.html" to check out the report.
+Open the files "report.html" and "report_synteny.html" to check out the reports.

 ***